vchirkov/nft-pass/packages/adminjs-expressjs/README.md

 # Expressjs plugin for AdminJS

-This is an official [AdminJS](https://github.com/SoftwareBrothers/adminjs) plugin which integrates it to [expressjs](https://expressjs.com/) framework.
+Fork of an official [AdminJS](https://github.com/SoftwareBrothers/adminjs) plugin which integrates it to [expressjs](https://expressjs.com/) framework.

 ## AdminJS